Skip to main content

 • Clear tracking for performance analysis

-Google Hotel Ads performance starts before the campaign is even launched.
+Google Hotel Ads performance starts before the campaign is launched.

-Free booking links allow eligible hotels and booking partners to appear without paying for the click.
-Paid Hotel Ads provide more control over visibility, bidding, and competitive presence.
+Free booking links allow eligible hotels and booking partners to appear in Google’s hotel booking modules without paying for the click.
+Paid Hotel Ads provide more control over bidding, competitive visibility, and campaign strategy.

 Both matter.

 Free booking links provide baseline visibility.
-Paid Hotel Ads help compete more actively for high-intent demand where direct booking share matters.
+Paid Hotel Ads help compete for high-intent demand where direct booking share matters.

 How Google Hotel Ads Works